Skip to main content

 At its core, Spotify Wrapped is purely a very effective marketing campaign intended to promote the streaming platform.
 Year after year, Spotify collects personalized data about listening trends and habits on the platform and crafts a fancy presentation with catchy slogans that users then share on their social media.

-It sparks a herd-like behavior, with nearly 160 million people (as of 2022) engaging with the campaign, and contributes to an overall “FOMO effect,” which has encouraged listeners to use Spotify over any other music streaming service.
-Only last year, Spotify Wrapped arrived with the slogan “Wrapped, Or It Didn’t Happen” — and frankly, who would want to miss out on the opportunity to learn all the fun facts about their music consumption?
+It sparks herd-like behavior, with around 227 million people (as of 2022) engaging with the campaign, and contributes to an overall “FOMO effect,” which has encouraged listeners to use Spotify over any other music streaming service.
+Only last year, Spotify Wrapped arrived with the slogan “Wrapped, Or It Didn’t Happen” – and frankly, who would want to miss out on the opportunity to learn all the fun facts about their music consumption?

 Yet, Spotify Wrapped is designed primarily for listeners and fans, painting a glossy, idealized picture of the music industry as if it operates solely on a shared love for music.
 By doing so, Spotify neglects pressing real-life issues such as inadequate pay, financial instability, and limited support for artists – challenges to which Spotify itself contributes.